-Earnings before interest and taxes
+Earnings before Interest and Taxes

 EBITDA plus one-off expenses and minus one-off revenues arising in conjunction with one-off projects (e.g. restructuring or acquisitions).

-The EPRA, or European Public Real Estate Association, is a public industry association representing the interests of listed European property companies.
+EPRA, or the European Public Real Estate Association, is a public industry association representing the interests of listed European property companies.
 Its work includes developing guidelines and standards for transparency in the listed property sector.

-The EPRA cost ratio is a key figure measuring cost efficiency.
+The EPRA Cost Ratio is a key figure measuring cost efficiency.
 Operating expenses are considered in relation to rental income.

 The EPRA NNNAV is calculated based on the EPRA NAV, taking into account the fair value of financial liabilities, derivative financial instruments and corporate bonds as well as deferred taxes.

-The EPRA vacancy rate is calculated based on the estimated annualised market rent for vacant areas in relation to the market rent of the entire portfolio.
+The EPRA Vacancy Rate is calculated based on the estimated annualised market rent for vacant areas in relation to the market rent of the entire portfolio.

 The fair value is the amount at which an asset could be exchanged between knowledgeable, willing and independent business partners.